Share this story

 Though this displacement threw off our daily schedule, we persevered and returned to Houston for a weeklong silent retreat led by Father Jonathan Raia, rector of the University Catholic Center in Austin.
 This retreat was a new experience for many of us, and it proved very fruitful as we brought what we learned in our classes into our prayer.
 The retreat gave us the exterior and interior space to have a greater encounter with our Lord, which greatly benefited us all.

 Our final week was focused on liturgy.
-Father Enrique Sada Coeto, associate pastor of Sacred Heart Parish in Austin, explained that liturgy is how the church enters into the life of the Holy Trinity and how we can better pray and enter into the liturgical life of the church by which God and man are united.
+Father Enrique Sada Coeto, associate pastor of St. William Parish in Round Rock, explained that liturgy is how the church enters into the life of the Holy Trinity and how we can better pray and enter into the liturgical life of the church by which God and man are united.

 This time of summer formation was a truly formative and consoling experience.
 These five weeks gave us the basis and tools to go into our first semester of seminary with a renewed confidence in God’s will.
 All our prayers and classes and the friendships we built throughout this time have already borne fruit in our lives and will continue to do so as we enter seminary this fall.
 Please keep those studying for the priesthood in your prayers.